 MINNEAPOLIS — The 8th U.S. Circuit Court of Appeals won't rehear the appeal of two Minnesota women convicted of conspiring to funnel money to a terror group in Somalia.

 Thirty-nine-year-old Amina Farah Ali and 68-year-old Hawo Mohamed Hassan were convicted in 2011 on multiple counts, including conspiracy to provide material support to a foreign terror group.

 Prosecutors told jurors the women were part of a "deadly pipeline" that routed money and fighters to al-Shabab.
 Ali was sentenced to 20 years in prison while Hassan received 10.

 A three-judge panel of the 8th Circuit Court upheld their convictions and sentences in August.
 The women petitioned for a rehearing before the full appeals court, but that request was denied Thursday.

-Defense attorneys painted the women as humanitarians who gave money to orphans and the poor, as well as to a group fighting to rid Somalia of foreign troops.
+Defense attorneys paint the women as humanitarians who gave money to the poor.